Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Rename the Employees form as Employees1.

-4. Add a label control on the Header of the Form and change the Caption value to 1, change the Font-size to 16, and the fore-color to White or any other bright color suitable for the background.
+4. Add a label control in the Header of the Form and change the Caption value to 1, change the font size to 16, and the foreground color to White or any other bright color suitable for the background.

 5. Expand the Footer of the Form.